bit-it/facebook-feed/README.md

 ## Usage

 1. go to [developers.facebook.com](https.developers.facebook.com) and create a new App and generate an Access Token
-2. Log into the Backend and open the Facebook Feed Plug in
+2. Log into the Backend and open the Facebook Feed Plugin
-3. Past the Facebook Page Id and your previously created AccessToken into the provides fields
+3. Pass the Facebook Page Id and your previously created AccessToken into the provided fields
 3. add the **{{ facebook_feed() }}** function anywhere to your site